Our Story

 And so, From Soil to Soul was born.

-Around this time, I was also completing my college degree in Marketing & Communications.
+Around this same time, I was also completing my college degree in Marketing & Communications.
 Our final project was to develop a business plan and execute a portion of it.

 Serendipitously my path crossed with Dave Hanson, owner of Sage Garden Greenhouses and an influential force locally here in Manitoba.
-I shared my podcast idea with him and we easily both felt that a co-host partnership was the right fit.

 We launched The Grow Guide podcast that Fall and have continued to share new episodes with our loyal listeners ever since.
+Streaming for free across all major podcast platforms, including Spotify & Apple.
+Plus monthly full-length episodes + interviews available on Patreon.

 Why Organic Gardening